foxlet/vmra1n/README.md

 ## Install macOS
 Follow https://github.com/foxlet/macOS-Simple-KVM up to step 2.
 Once installation is finished, shut down the VM.

+> Note!
+The VM's display may go to sleep during installation, which will appear frozen.
+Simply click on the window and press a key to wake it up.

 ## Attach USB Controller
 Add the following to the end of `basic.sh`, replace `host=XX:XX.X` with the BDF ID from earlier.